stephband/slide-show/README.md

 ### Polyfill for `element.scrollTo()`

-The script `element.js` includes a polyfill for `element.scrollTo()`, as the native version lacks support for smooth scrolling behaviour in Safari.
+The script `element.js` includes a polyfill for `element.scrollTo()`, as Safari's native version lacks support for smooth scrolling behaviour.
 The polyfill is ignored in other browsers.